abasotrebla/matteogithub.github.io/_pages/booklet.md

 ```

 The main difference with the previous example is that in this case, after the `for` loop you still have all the grades stored inside the array, each one in a specific and consecutive block of memory.
-Remeber that as programmer it is you that need to *desing* your array to store a sufficient number of elements.
+Remember that as a programmer it is you that need to *design* your array to store a sufficient number of elements.
 If 10 is not enough, just change the value into the `#define`, so you do not need to change your code in any other place.

 Remember that you can not assign an array to another array using this instruction: `v=w;`.
-The name of an array is a *constant pointer*, meaning that `v` stores the address of the first element of the array: `v=&v[0]`and you can not make `v` points to another memory address.
-If you need to copy and array into another array, you have to copy every single element at time (therefore acting with an index into a loop).
+The name of an array is a *constant pointer*, meaning that `v` stores the address of the first element of the array: `v=&v[0]` and you cannot make `v` points to another memory address.
+If you need to copy an array into another array, you have to copy every single element at a time (therefore acting with an index into a loop).

 To have a good control of the dimension of your array it is a good practice to test that it will not go to accept more elements of its capacity.
 See this example: